harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/integrate-feature-flag-with-java-sdk.md

 ### Error when importing the SDK JAR file

-You may see the following error when importing the SDK JAR file:
+If you're using the Java server SDK version 1.2.2 or earlier, you may see the following error when importing the SDK JAR file:

 `Missing artifact com.github.heremaps:oksse:jar:0.9.0`